 - Where possible, responses and prayers already in use by traditional language congregations in the Anglican Church in North America will be maintained.

-My conclusion from this philosophy and a commendable application of it is that this is a better, more historically consistent Prayer Book.
+My conclusion from this philosophy and a commendable application of it is that this is a better, more historically consistent Prayer Book to be the provincial book.
 It upholds the Prayer Book committee's aim to produce an evolutionary set of liturgies, not a revolutionary set.

-The Traditional Language version should have been "The ACNA Prayer Book," with explicit allowances and materials offered for a Modern Language Version.1 The REC offered similar pre-ACNA with their own prayer book.
+The Traditional Language version should have been "The ACNA Prayer Book," with explicit allowances and materials, even encouragement offered for the present 2019 liturgies.
+This would be akin to An Anglican Prayer Book offered by the Prayer Book Sociery, edited by Peter Toon.1 The REC also offered similar, pre-ACNA, with their own prayer book.

 For this booklet, embedded below, I removed some rubrics when optional, some words replaced for clarity to the reader (Minister throughout, and then celebrant when at Holy Communion).
 Prayer of Humble access rubric reverted to 1928 because of the situation for this particular service.

 From the Provincial gathering last year, the ACNA appears to be courting the Church of What's Happening Now through PCA, Evangelical, and Charismatic set, without looking much to the Classical (Prayer Book) Anglicans and Anglo-Catholics.
-These also have unique charisms that substantively benefit the ACNA, despite less mainstream appeal. ↩
+These, too, have unique charisms that substantively benefit the ACNA, despite less mainstream appeal. ↩